“To professionally and efficiently protect and advocate for those in need.”

 President & Fiduciary

 She was born in Logan, Utah and lived a portion of her formative years in Durban, South Africa.
 Her family moved to Tucson during her High School years and since then, she has considered Tucson her home.
-Martelle and her husband Gary have four children.
+Martelle and her four children enjoy exploring National Parks and practicing Tae Kwon Do.
+She earned her first degree black belt in October 2018.

 “Be kind whenever possible.
 It is always possible.”